voceconnect/eventbrite-event/readme.txt

 We teamed up with [Eventbrite](http://eventbrite.com/l/wordpress?ref=wporgfooter)!
 Use this theme to showcase your one-time Eventbrite event and connect with your audience pre- and post-event with news updates, comments, and social sharing.

 To take full advantage of the theme be sure to grab the `Eventbrite Services` plugin!

+Eventbrite Event was produced in cooperation with Eventbrite and Automattic, Inc. The Eventbrite name is used by permission.

 Please refer to full documentation at https://github.com/voceconnect/eventbrite-event/wiki.